dennyluan/luanfamilyblog/src/content/posts/a-new-adventure.md

 I definitely do not think China is currently perfect, or that it will remain a better alternative forever.
 But I know enough Chinese history to see where it is going, and as long as China remains a high-trust society, I think it will be a safer bet for us as a family.

 So as long as I am working towards a goal or building something, I want the impact of it to be towards a system that I ultimately believe in.
-And right now, I currently do not believe that doing so in America is a net positive.
+And right now, I do not believe that doing so in America is a net positive.

 ## 5. Smells & sounds